What are migration assessments?

-Once you have been awarded a successful skills assessment, you may apply to NAATI to provide an opinion as to:
+Once you have been awarded a successful skills assessment (i.e. gained a NAATI certification), you may apply for NAATI to provide an opinion on:

-To claim points for a qualification obtained overseas, the qualification will need to be recognised as being of a standard equivalent to the relevant Australian level qualification.
+To claim points for a qualification obtained overseas, the qualification will need to be recognised as an equivalent standard to the relevant Australian level qualification.
 Individuals with a translating or interpreting qualification can choose to have this assessed by NAATI for:

 Points may be awarded for employment in a skilled occupation, either in Australia or overseas.
 To claim points for skilled employment, the experience must be within the applicant’s nominated occupation (i.e. translator or interpreter).

 Points may be awarded by demonstrating verifiable skilled employment history undertaken in Australia (in the last ten years), as follows:

 For verifiable skilled employment undertaken overseas (in the last 10 years):

 - 15 points (8-10 years)

 Australian and overseas employment over the past ten years can be combined, however only a maximum of 20 points can be awarded.